gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She spotted Rash whistling on his way to the bath house.
 Just as he arrived,
-the men's door opened and the *tralpa* almost ran into him.
+the men's door opened and the tralpa almost ran into him.
-She couldn't make out the *tralpa*'s words, but even at this distance his sharp tone carried clearly.
+She couldn't make out the tralpa's words, but even at this distance his sharp tone carried clearly.

 Instead of stepping out of his way and making a face behind his back, though,
-Rash stepped into the *tralpa*'s way.
+Rash stepped into the tralpa's way.
 Yangyal gesticulated angrily,
 but Rash didn't move.
-Finally the *tralpa* threw up his hands, took an exaggerated step around his adversary, and stalked off like a doused cat.
+Finally the tralpa threw up his hands, took an exaggerated step around his adversary, and stalked off like a doused cat.